OmniLayer/spec/README.md

 3. Percentage of funds to release = 105% (65536*1.05 68813) (32-bit unsigned integer, 4 bytes)
 4. Text feedback = “tinyurl.com/kwejgoig\0” (22 bytes) (Please save space in the block chain by linking to your feedback!)

-The reference address should point to the address which listed the Bible for sale.
+The reference address points to the address which listed the Bible for sale.
 Funds which are not released are permanently destroyed.
 Specifying more than 100% signifies an additional tip beyond the funds held in escrow.
 Funds are released automatically after 60 days if the buyer never leaves feedback.
 In addition to the text feedback, each transaction gets "1 star" to "5 stars" based on the following criteria:

 * 1 Star: All funds destroyed (very unhappy customer)
 * 2 Stars: Some funds destroyed